nanythemummy/Aphoma/README.md

    * **texture_count** how many textures to export.
 You can divide the texture up into several large image files if you have a large object or want a very high resolution texture.
 * The following values ought to be filled out by you
    *  **export_as** format to export.
 Should be obj or ply.
 You can also specify "all" and it will export both obj and ply.
 Note that right now, if you want to use Blender to take automated snapshots of the object, .obj works better than .ply.
    *  **palette** specify which palette you are using.
-If you don't know what that is, read the section entitled **Making Palettes**.
+If you don't know what that is, read the section entitled [Making Palettes](#making-palettes).
 Possible pallettes are, by default "small_axes_palette" and "large_axes_palette".

 Now, to generate your model, you will use the following command, run from the museumcode directory with your virtual environment activated:
 ```
 python photogrammetryScripts.py [Name of the Project] [Absolute Path to your folder of pictures] [Absolute Path to the project] --maskoption [1,2,3,4]
 ```
 Masking options are as follows (which you will also see if you type "help" for this command).
 The default if you pass nothing at all is "No Masks."
-You should see the **Notes on Masking** section above to pick which one works best for you, and for instructions on how to best configure it.
+You should see the [Notes on Masking](#notes-on-masking) section above to pick which one works best for you, and for instructions on how to best configure it.

    0. No masks
    1. Photoshop droplet(context aware select)